 If you are hoping to avoid being convicted of a second DUI, you may need to be prepared to present a powerful DUI defense strategy.
 There are several defenses to DUIs that could help you protect your future.
 These include the following:

 Questioning the Chemical Test Results

-Although it is against the law to drive with a blood alcohol concentration level of 0.08% or greater, chemical test results are often inaccurate.
+Although it is against the law in Florida to drive with a blood alcohol concentration level of 0.08% or greater, chemical test results are often inaccurate.
 If there was a flaw in the way the test was run, or the results are otherwise unreliable somehow, your attorney may question the validity of these results with help from an expert witness.